Is Clear Correct the Same as Invisalign Treatment?

 Try to wear them at least 22 hours a day, and drink nothing but water while they’re in.

 Simply hook your finger over the edge of the aligner in the back of the molar to pull it from your teeth and remove it from your mouth.

-When you start a new set of aligners, put them in at night and wear for at least 12 hours.
-If you feel minor discomfort from the new aligners, ask you doctor about taking an over-the-counter pain reliever.
-Usually, discomfort disappears within a day or two.
+When you start a new set of aligners, put them in at night and wear them for at least 12 hours.
+If you feel minor discomfort from the new aligners, ask your doctor about taking an over-the-counter pain reliever.
+Usually, the discomfort disappears within a day or two.

 These tips will help you keep your Invisalign treatment on track, progressing smoothly towards results that will keep you smiling!